coconutswallow/FieldGuide/_monsters/dollmaker.md

 category: 1 Hawthorne Homebrew

 description: |
+## Pain and Porcelain
-  The Dollmaker is a creature of unnatural origin, corrupted by the energies of the **Far Realm** and the evil darkness of the **Shadowfell**.
-It is a cackling fiend that revels in the macabre art of transforming victims' souls into malicious porcelain dolls.
+The Dollmaker is a creature of unnatural origin, corrupted by the energies of the Far Realm and the evil darkness of the Shadowfell.
 It takes on a harmless form, often that of a small child, and lures victims in.
-Once it has established a relationship, it drains their life essence, and places what remains of the soul into a porcelain figure that it conjures.
-The dolls it creates are then sold to local villages and small towns, where they attach themselves to a small child or other vulnerable individual.
-Over time, they form a bond with the child, turning them against their parents and convincing them to do dark things.
-After the bond has been solidified, the doll brings the child to *The Dollmaker*, where they will be turned into a doll themselves.
+Once it has established a relationship, it drains their life essence, and places what remains of the soul into a porcelain figure that it conjures to its clawed hand.
+The dolls that it creates are then sold to local villages and small towns, where they attach themselves to a small child or other vulnerable individual.
+Over time, they form a bond with the child, turning them against their parents.
+They convince the child to do dark things, such as conjure demons or bring harm to innocents.
+It provides guidance on these matters.
+After the bond has been solidified, the doll brings the child to *The dollmaker*, where they will be turned into a doll themselves.

-  #### Habitat
-  This fiend is often found posing as an eccentric toymaker or a charismatic, harmless individual in **civilized areas**, where it can easily lure and isolate victims.
-Its true lair is typically a grotesque workshop filled with its animated, cursed doll creations.

-  #### Combat Tactics
-  The Dollmaker leverages its **Shapechanger** ability and **Ambusher** trait to gain the advantage in the first round of combat.
-It prioritizes using its **Life Drain** to reduce a target's hit point maximum, aiming for a permanent kill that can fuel its **Create Doll** action.
-It uses its **Frightening Gaze** reaction to control key enemies and relies on **Magic Resistance** to shrug off spells.
-Its **Legendary Actions** allow it to remain highly mobile and deadly outside of its turn.
 ---

 ___